 - Exfoliate Before Massaging: This helps your skin absorb the oils or moisturizers better.

-- Massage In The Evenings: This van helps your skin absorb the products overnight.
+- Massage In The Evenings: This will help your skin absorb the products overnight.

 When should you do a facial massage?